ono-midori/ono-midori.github.io/techs/libevent.md

 #define evutil_timercmp(tvp, uvp, cmp)
 ```

 The `evutil_timercmp` macro compares two timevals, and yields true if they are in the relationship specified by the relational operator cmp.
 For example, `evutil_timercmp(t1, t2, <=)` means, "Is t1 <= t2?"
-Note that unlike some operating systems' versions, Libevent’s timercmp supports all the C relational operations (that is, <, >, ==, !=, ⇐, and >=).
+Note that unlike some operating systems' versions, Libevent's timercmp supports all the C relational operations (that is, <, >, ==, !=, ⇐, and >=).

 ```c++
 int evutil_gettimeofday(struct timeval *tv, struct timezone *tz);